dudgeon/penguin-bank-mcp-flare/content/index.md

           - "Instantly freeze lost or stolen cards"
           - "Order replacements with one request"
           - "Get virtual card access immediately"
+      - title: "Perform multi-step tasks"
+        icon: "credit-card"
+        bullets:
+          - "AI assistants can combine these tools to perform more complex tasks."
+          - "e.g. 'Please pay my statement balance; transfer money from savings first if you need to.'"

   connect:
     section_id: "connect"